BND Hamburger Icon

 Open row

-The Fair Labor Standards Act (FLSA) is a federal law created to establish a minimum wage, regulate the number of hours worked each week, determine how overtime is awarded, protect children from unfair working conditions, and require a standard of recordkeeping.
+The Fair Labor Standards Act (FLSA) is a federal law that establishes a minimum wage and regulates the number of hours worked each week.
+It also determines how overtime is awarded, protects children from unfair working conditions and requires a standard of recordkeeping.

-If you fail to comply with FLSA regulations, you could be fined almost $2,000 per employee for minimum wage and overtime penalties.
-Child labor violations can result in even stiffer penalties per occurrence.
-Take the time to self-audit regularly to make sure you’re not in violation of any FLSA rules.
+If your business fails to comply with FLSA regulations, it could be fined almost $2,000 per employee for minimum wage and overtime penalties.
+Child labor violations can result in even stiffer fines per occurrence.
+We’ll explain why it’s crucial to self-audit regularly to ensure you’re not violating any FLSA rules.

 What is an FLSA audit?

-A compliance audit for the FLSA, also known as an FLSA audit, is a review of an organization’s policies, procedures and documentation in accordance with FLSA rules and regulations.
-Employers should conduct a self-audit at the beginning or end of each year.
-This audit covers a wide range of information regarding payroll, employee hours and wages, and exemption status.
+A compliance audit for the FLSA, also known as an FLSA audit, is a review of an organization’s policies, procedures, and documentation in accordance with FLSA rules and regulations.
+Employers should conduct a self-audit at the beginning or end of each year that covers a broad range of information about payroll processing, employee hours and wages, and exemption status.

 Why is an FLSA audit important?